JuliaManifolds/ManifoldsBase.jl/docs/src/example.md

 This tutorial explains, how to implement a manifold using the `ManifoldsBase.jl` interface.
 We assume that you are familiar with the basic terminology on Riemannian manifolds, especially the dimension of a manifold, the exponential map, and the inner product on tangent spaces.
-To read more about this you can for example check [[do Carmo, 1992](#doCarmo1992)], Chapter 3, first.
+To read more about this you can for example check [^doCarmo1992], Chapter 3, first.

-Furthermore, we will look into a manifold that is isometrically embedded into e Euclidean space.
+Furthermore, we will look at a manifold that is isometrically embedded into a Euclidean space.

 In general you need just a datatype (`struct`) that inherits from [`AbstractManifold`](@ref) to define a manifold.
 No function is _per se_ required to be implemented.
 However, it is a good idea to provide functions that might be useful to others, for example [`check_point`](@ref check_point) and [`check_vector`](@ref check_point), as we do in this tutorial.